What is a blood transfusion?

 If any of the listed symptoms develop after a blood transfusion, you may be having a transfusion reaction.
 If you are in the hospital, notify your nurse or doctor immediately.

-If you have been discharged from the hospital and any of the above symptoms develop, contact your doctor immediately.
+If you have been discharged from the hospital and any of the above symptoms develop on the day of the transfusion or shortly thereafter, contact your doctor immediately.
 If you are unable to reach your doctor, call 911 or go to the nearest Emergency Room.
+Yellowing of the skin or eyes may be a symptom of a delayed reaction which may take days or weeks to develop.
+Contact your doctor if you notice yellowing of the skin or eyes.

 After your transfusion, you should rest and take care not to overexert yourself for at least 24 to 48 hours.
 Once you are discharged, call to schedule a follow-up appointment with your primary care physician.